JerzyMarczewski/JerzyMarczewski/README.md

 ### Hi there 👋

-My name is **Jerzy** (George).
+My name is **Jerzy**.
 I am a graduate of the Warsaw University of Life Sciences, where I earned a Bachelor's degree in computer science.
 I am passionate about web technologies and have been independently exploring them for over four years.

 #### The technologies I use in my projects include:
 <div>